 Dunlap and I have met at several conferences, and I have enormous respect for him as an observer of American civil-military relations.
-Unfortunately, in this case, is riddled with flawed logic and factual errors.
+Unfortunately, in this case, his piece is riddled with flawed logic and factual errors.
 While this short essay cannot address them all, I try to correct or refute the most problematic of his arguments.
 In our nation’s current polarized political environment, increased partisanship among military officers is a real problem, and – if we don’t arrest current trends – the consequences could be dire indeed.

 Correlation, Not Causation

 While it is true that these two trends developed at a similar time, growing partisanship among senior officers did not cause problems among the force to disappear over the last forty years.
-Rather, the norm of non-partisanship broke down in the wake of the Vietnam War due to at the same time that various reforms led to improvements in the quality of the AVF.
+Rather, the norm of non-partisanship broke down in the wake of the Vietnam War due to other factors at the same time that various reforms led to improvements in the quality of the AVF.
 But this correlation implies no causal relationship.
 It is a classic case of the post hoc, ergo proctor hoc fallacy, and there is simply no reason to think that having officers embrace a norm of non-partisanship would somehow degrade the quality of the force today.
 So the real question we need to ask is not whether we are “nostalgic for the supposedly ‘non-partisan’ military of 1976,” but whether we would have preferred to have the military of 1976 led by a partisan officer corps.
 And whether we would prefer to have the military of today and tomorrow be led by partisans or professionals.

 Looking Through Party-colored Glasses

 Dunlap also misrepresents the scholarship on how partisanship impacts one’s political attitudes.
 Specifically, he suggests that “setting aside one’s political druthers is a vastly less demanding decision … and most military professionals do so instinctively.”
-While Dunlap offers anecdotal evidence for this claim, the suggests that one’s partisan identification is the best predictor of someone’s views on all sort of issues, even when they don’t realize it is playing a role.
+While Dunlap offers anecdotal evidence for this claim, the political science literature suggests that one’s partisan identification is the best predictor of someone’s views on all sort of issues, even when they don’t realize it is playing a role.
 In other words, even if most officers want to live up to the norm of non-partisanship and isolate their personal political views from their professional thinking and behavior, doing so simply is not as easy as Dunlap thinks it is.